ocykat/PL-notebook/C++/STL/README.md

 ----------------
 ## 0. Headnotes
-* If you want to use the STL features the way I mentioned in this note, please set your compiler option to at least C++11.
+* If you want to use the STL features the way I mention in this note, please set your compiler option to at least C++11.
 The way to do it may vary according to your IDE.
 If you are using MS Visual Studio, the good news is the compiler option is always set to the latest version of C++ (currently it is C++17 I think).
 If you are using other IDEs, please Google how to do it.
-* I used the word *pointer* several times while the more correct terminology has to be *iterator*.
-However, the word *pointer* is more beginner-friendly.

 ----------------
 ## 1. `std::vector`